 As noted above, one of our mainstay tools that assists our clients in implementing effectiveness training is the FranklinCovey Planning System.
 The FranklinCovey Planning System implements our principle-based training and learning by using tools such as the FranklinCovey Planner.
 The original FranklinCovey Planner consists of a paper-based, two-pages-per-day planning pages combined with a seven-ring binder, a variety of planning aids, monthly and annual calendars and a personal management section.
-FranklinCovey Planning Pages can also be purchased in a variety of formats, including one-page-per-day and two-pagesper-week versions.
-We also offer a variety of forms and accessories that allow our clients to expand and customize their FranklinCovey Planning System.
+FranklinCovey Planner ges combined with a seven-ring binder, a variety of forms and accessories that allow our clients to expand and customize their FranklinCovey Planning System.
 A significant percentage of FranklinCovey Planner users continue to purchase new planning pages each year, creating substantial recurring sales.

-We have developed additional FranklinCovey Planning System tools to address the needs of more technologyoriented workers as well as those who require both greater mobility and ready access to large quantities of data.
-New FranklinCovey planning tools include PlanPlusTM for Microsoft Outlook software for desktop and handheld device usage, and TabletPlanner software for Tablet PCs, both of which have won awards and critical acclaim from the media.
+We have developed additional FranklinCovey Planning System tools to address the needs of more technology-oriented workers as well as those who require both greater mobility and ready access to large quantities of data.
+New FranklinCovey planning tools include PlanPlusTM for Microsoft Outlook software for desktop and handheld device usuage, and TabletPlanner software for Tablet PCs, both of which have won awards and critical acclaim from the media.
 PlanPlusTM incorporates FranklinCovey Planning productivity principles into the Outlook calendar and email system.
-TabletPlanner, developed in cooperation with Agilix Labs, includes screen views similar to the paper-based FranklinCovey Planner, natural handwriting interface, the full FranklinCovey Planning System with appointment scheduling, prioritized daily and master tasks and daily notes, digital note-taking and synchronization with Outlook Exchange and an e-Binder concept allowing the collection of all important documents into one place.
+TabletPlanner, developed in cooperation with Agilix Labs, includes screen views similar to the paper-based FranklinCovey Planner, natural handwriting interface, the full FranklinCovey Planning System with appointment scheduling, prioritized daily and master tasks and daily notes, digitial note-taking and synchronization with Outlook Exchange and an e-Binder concept allowing the collection of all important documents into one place.